By Ariel-D and Surreptitious Chi X

 Jarlaxle grinned at Entreri with sparkling eyes.
 "Clearly."
 He hadn't expected something like this.
 Never, never like this.
 He ended up stroking the bottle again.
 "I shall place this wine in the safest of places, as a present like this deserves."

 Entreri quirked an eyebrow.
-"Don't you wish to taste it first?"
+"Do you not wish to taste it first?"

 That restored Jarlaxle's balance.
 He wagged a finger at Entreri.
 "I'll taste this wine only when we both have experienced the fulfillment of a grand success.
 And then we shall drink it together."